 - Clean the chanterelles by swishing in water quickly if needed.
 Large mushrooms should be cut in half.
 Small buttons that haven’t opened their caps should be left whole.

-- Render the fat from the bacon slowly on medium-high heat in a large 10-12 inch cast iron skillet.
+- Render the fat from the bacon if using slowly on medium-high heat in a large 10-12 inch cast iron skillet.

 - When the fat has released, add the chanterelles, turning the heat to medium and cooking until their liquid has released and the mushrooms have begun to take on some color.
 If the pan threatens to get dry, add a splash of stock or water.